In other tutorials, we look at the difference between WordPress Posts vs WordPress Pages and show you how to create a new WordPress post.

 Next Step …

-Now that you have a better understanding of what all the different sections and functions of the Table of Posts are and how they work, the next step is to learn how to edit and delete posts in WordPress.
+Now that you have a better understanding of what all the different functions of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete posts.

 - WordPress Posts & Pages

-- How To Create A New WP Post
+- How To Create A New Post In WordPress

 - WordPress Content Protection For Posts And Pages

-- Web Traffic Blueprint Part 4 – A Complete Guide To Growing Your Website Visitors Automatically Using WordPress
+- Web Site Traffic Blueprint Part Four – How To Attract More Traffic For Your Business With WordPress

-- How To Add, Edit, And Delete Categories In WordPress
+- How To Set Up And Use Tags In WordPress

-This is the end of section one of this tutorial.
+This is the end of section 1 of this tutorial.

-Have you found this tutorial useful?
-If so, please use the social links below to share this page with others.
+Was this post useful?
+If so, please consider using the social links below and share this article with other bloggers.